Shubhojeetban/Shubhojeetban/README.md

 - 👋 Hi, I’m @Shubhojeetban
-- 👀 I’m interested in Programning
+- 👀 I’m a Programnmer
 - 📫 How to reach me, mail me on shubhojeetbanerjee72@gmail.com

 <!---